 Non-Discrimination Policy – Texas Tech University School of Law

 Texas Tech University School of Law (Tech Law) will not tolerate discrimination or harassment on the basis of race, color, religion, genetic information, protected veteran status, national origin, sex, gender (including identity and expression), sexual orientation, age, or disability.
 Dated October 19, 2016.

 AALS Requirements on Equal Opportunity in Employment

-The Association of American Law Schools (AALS), of which Texas Tech Law is a member, requires member schools to pursue a policy of providing students and graduates with equal opportunity to obtain employment, without discrimination or segregation on the grounds of race, color, religion, national origin, sex, age, disability, or sexual orientation.
-As a member school, Texas Tech Law shall communicate to each employer to whom it furnishes assistance and facilities for interviewing and other placement functions the school's firm expectation that the employer will observe the principle of equal opportunity.
-Moreover, a member school shall inform employers, of its obligations under Bylaw 6-3(b), and shall require employers, as a condition of obtaining any form of placement assistance or use of the school's facilities, to provide an assurance of the employer's willingness to observe the principles of equal opportunity.
+The Association of American Law Schools (AALS), of which Tech Law is a member, requires member schools to pursue a policy of providing students and graduates with equal opportunity to obtain employment, without discrimination or segregation on the grounds of race, color, religion, national origin, sex, gender (including identity and expression), sexual orientation, age, or disability.
+Member schools should inform employers of its obligation and require employers, as a condition of obtaining any form of placement assistance or use of the school's facilities, to provide assurance of the employer's willingness to observe the principle of equal opportunity.
 AALS Bylaws Section 6-3b and AALS Regulation 6-3.2.

 In its recruitment and employment practices, the U.S. military practices are inconsistent with the Texas Tech Law non-discrimination policies.
 The military branches are exempt by federal law from compliance with the law school's policy.